amro/gibbon/README.markdown

 ### Migrating from Gibbon 1.x

-Gibbon 2.x has different syntax from version 1.x.
+Gibbon 2.x+ exposes a different API from version 1.x.
 This is because Gibbon maps to MailChimp's API and because version 3 of the API is quite different from version 2.
 First, the name of the primary class has changed from `API` to `Request`.
 And the way you pass an API key during initialization is different.
 A few examples below.

 #### Initialization